ubermajestix/http_retriable/README.md

 ### Options
  You can provide several options:
    * retries          - Integer: The number of times to retry the request
+   * quick_retries    - Integer: The number of times to retry the request without backing off.
    * sleep            - Integer: The number of seconds to sleep
    * exceptions       - Array: List of exceptions classes

 ```ruby
 def get_funny_cats(id)